Start Your Own Union

 personal pension scheme.

-writes "To arrange the cover you require on an affinity
+a broker, writes "To arrange the cover you require on

-basis there would need to sufficient numbers to make it viable
+an affinity basis there would need to sufficient numbers to make

-to Insurers for a low cost policy.
-You do not indicate in your
+it viable to Insurers for a low cost policy.
+You do not indicate

-enquiry the numbers involved but I would expect to see a minimum
+in your enquiry the numbers involved but I would expect to see

-of 1000 for this class of business.
-However I would point out
+a minimum of 1000 for this class of business.
+However I would

-that the cover you are seeking is widely available to individuals
+point out that the cover you are seeking is widely available

-under their home contents insurance at a nominal cost of approx
+to individuals under their home contents insurance at a nominal

-£12 per annum and sometimes the cover is included free
+cost of approx £12 per annum and sometimes the cover is

-of charge.
-I therefore suspect that the take up for this cover
+included free of charge.
+I therefore suspect that the take up

 UniversalLegal.co.uk